 It’s all happening south of the river for me now, first the Trinity and now discovering The Dairy (sorry I’m a late comer) which opened in March 2013 a stone throw away from Clapham Common Tube.
 Husband and wife team Robin and Sarah Gill who run The Dairy are also responsible for The Manor in Clapham which opened in November 2014 and more recently Paradise Garage which was launched just last month.
-Head chef Robin Gill who was the former head chef at Almeida, worked at Noma and Manoir Aux Quat Saisons with the legendary Raymond Blanc has a simple mission – an emphasis of seasonality and cooking really good creative food.
+Head chef Robin Gill, a former head chef of Almeida, Noma and Manoir Aux Quat Saisons with the legendary Raymond Blanc has a simple mission – have an emphasis of seasonality and cooking really good creative food.
 Herbs and vegetables are grown on their rooftop urban garden and honey is produced by their own bees, I mean how cool is that?
-The decor is minimal, no white table cloths in sight, comes with an open kitchen format and bar – seating around 40 diners.
-The wine list features an array of well priced wines and the food is composed of ‘small plates’ from the ‘garden’, ‘sea’ and ‘land’ as you can see here and a tasting menu is available too:
+The decor is minimal, no white table cloths in sight, comes with a semi open kitchen, a bar and seating for around 40 diners.
+The wine list features an array of well priced plonk and the food is composed of ‘small plates’ from the ‘garden’, ‘sea’ and ‘land’ as you can see here and a tasting menu is available too:

 Chefs stopping work for a momentary pose!

 My fellow diner and I were served complimentary grilled green beans and sunflower butter – the beans tasted super fresh, sweet and worked well with the coarse butter.
 A good start indeed.